3 Most Frequently Asked Concrete Questions11 Jan 2016, Posted by Concrete Facts in

 What Are the most Common Types of Concrete?

 Concrete has become the most commonly used structural substance in the world due to its versatility.
-Different additions to the mix add different beneficial properties, and as a result, there are many different types.
+Different additions to the mix add different beneficial properties, and as a result, there are many different types of concrete.
 However, there are four types that can be considered the most common.

 Accelerators have been added to this type of concrete to reduce setting time.
 The amount of reduction in setting time varies depending on the amount of accelerator used.